lag0matic/CovasCast/README.md

 ## What It Does

-- **`@covas` mentions** — COVAS responds verbally when chat tags her directly
+- **`@covas` mentions** — COVAS responds verbally when chat tags it directly
-- **Background chat awareness** — chat is passively fed into COVAS's context so she always knows what's happening, even when not directly addressed
+- **Background chat awareness** — chat is passively fed into COVAS's context so it always knows what's happening, even when not directly addressed
-- **Verbal-only responses** — COVAS speaks her replies out loud (audible on stream) rather than posting text to chat
+- **Verbal-only responses** — COVAS speaks its replies out loud (audible on stream) rather than posting text to chat
 - **Bot chat posting** — optionally allow COVAS to post messages directly to chat (toggle)
 - **Moderation actions** — optionally allow COVAS to timeout, ban, unban, or delete messages (individual toggles, all off by default)
 - **On-demand chat status** — ask COVAS to recap recent mentions or chat activity